MAKE YOUR FREE Tenancy Agreement

 General

-- Any notice or other document shall be served on the Tenant during the tenancy by either being left at the Property or by being sent to the Tenant at the Property by first class post.
-Notices shall be deemed served the day after being left at the property or the day after posting.
+- Any notice or other document required or permitted to be served on the Tenant during the tenancy shall be served either by leaving it at the Property or by sending it to the Tenant at the Property by first-class post.
+A notice shall be deemed to have been served if left at the Property on the next working day after delivery, or if sent by first-class post, on the second working day after posting.

 - For the purpose of Section 48 of the Landlord & Tenant Act 1987, any notices, including notices in proceedings, must be served on the Landlord at the address stated in this Agreement.